 If you increase the ISO from 200 to 400, you’ve cut in half the power needed from the flash.
 Go up to 800, and you’ve cut it again to a quarter of how much is needed at 200.
 Any camera from the last few years makes a fine picture at ISO 800.
 Since you’ve already chosen the right aperture, all you need now is the right shutter speed.

 When using a flash on the camera, shutter speed’s main job is to adjust the brightness of the background.
 You can go as fast as your camera’s X-sync speed (here’s an article about that, and you can look it up in your manual), or you can go as slow as you need to make the ambient light look good.
 Even if the shutter speed needs to be slower than you’d usually use to get a sharp picture, you’ll be ok because the flash is fast and it will freeze your subjects.
 At an indoor event in the evening, I usually use about 1/30th of a second.
-For these pictures at late afternoon inside a white tent, I used about 1/100th.
+For these pictures in late afternoon inside a white tent, I used about 1/100th.
 Here’s an example of one that was shot with a faster shutter speed and you can see how much darker the background is.

 2nd Curtain/Rear Sync

 Now go into the camera menu and find your flash settings.
 You’re looking for something that says First or Front and then Curtain or Sync.
 Switch this to Second Curtain or Rear Sync.
 This will help you get sharper pictures with a flash even when using a slow shutter speed.
-Here’s an article that goes more in depth on this topic, and includes some fun techniques.
+Here’s an article that goes more in-depth on this topic, and includes some fun techniques.

-Mount your flash to your camera, turn it on, and choose TTL, iTTL, eTTL, or whatever the balanced fill flash setting is for your flash.
+Mount your flash to your camera, turn it on, and choose TTL, iTTL, eTTL, or whatever the balanced fill-flash setting is for your flash.
 TTL means the flash will use the camera’s metering system to adjust the amount of light it outputs.
 The flash looks “Through The Lens” (TTL) to adjust the light output.

 Next, be sure to adjust the exposure compensation for the flash (“+/-” button) and set it to “-2/3”.
 This makes the flash less bright than it thinks it should be.
 The trouble is that the camera and the flash both think a perfect exposure should be gray, but they can’t tell the difference between a picture that is too dark and a picture with people wearing black.
 It sees the color black, or dark blue, or dark anything and thinks the picture is too dark, so it brightens the flash and the faces end up washed out.
 Start with the exposure compensation set to -2/3 and adjust it up or down (brighter or darker) to look good after you make a few practice shots.
-Remember, the flash is only lighting the people up front; if the background is too dark, adjust the shutter speed and/or ISO.
+Remember, the flash is only lighting the people upfront; if the background is too dark, adjust the shutter speed and/or ISO.

 Bounce and Color